| | |

 Three parks in Montreal transform themselves into Christmas havens throughout the month of December.
 They have Christmas tree markets, and a stage with different performances every day.

 This is the perfect Montreal winter festival for families.
-See the schedule here (French only).
+See the schedule (French only, not released for 2025 yet).

 Cost: Free